401-advanced-javascript-Nawal/Lab18-Socket-io/README.md

 ### Setup
 - install the needed Dependencies NET and use npm START/NODEMON to run it
+- Use node to run all three files ( server,logger,app)

 #### `.env` requirements
 - `PORT` - Port Number